parkinsons-toolkit/app-content/pages-content/treatments/complementary-therapies.md

 Some physical therapies, for example Pilates, Qigong and yoga, are activities that can be carried out alone.
 They can also be carried out in a group under guidance.
 These three activities have some variations between them, but all involve stretching, gentle movements, and holding particular postures.
 They have the aim of improving strength, balance, flexibility, posture and breathing techniques.
 These are thought to improve general fitness and wellbeing.

 ### Therapies that focus on thoughts and feelings
-These activities include Mindfulness, Meditation and Visualisation.
-These can be practiced in a group under guidance, or practiced alone.
-These three examples have variations between them, but in all cases their practice helps focus the mind.
-For example, the person practicing mindfulness is encouraged to focus only on the present moment.
-They pay attention to any thoughts and sensations without thinking about what they might mean or getting caught up in them.
-A similar example is Visualization.
-This is a practice of imagining or meditating, with a focus on chosen images.
-The aim of these practices is to focus the mind.
-This is instead of getting caught up with unhelpful ways of thinking that we sometimes can do, such as thinking about the past or imagining what the future might be.

 <div class="video-container">
 <iframe